hapax/hapax.github.io/assets/bus.md

 $$

 Let us place another point on the circle at random.
-This represents the patron who wishes to catch a bus.
+This represents the commuter who wishes to catch a bus.
 Since we now have $k + 1$ points placed at random, the same reasoning as above tells us that the average distance is